904243852/Cube/README.md

         img0 = image.new(100, 200), // create a picture with width 100 and height 200
         img1 = image.parse(request("GET", "https://www.baidu.com/img/flexible/logo/plus_logo_web_2.png").data) // read a picture from network
     image.toBytes(img0) // convert this picture to a byte array

+    // template
+    const content = $native("template")("greeting", { // read template greeting.tpl and render with input
+        name: "this is name"
+    })
     ```

 <!--